Fear of bees

 The fear of bees, also known as apiophobia, apiphobia, or melissophobia, is a specific phobia triggered by the presence or apprehension of bees.
 It is a variation of entomophobia, a fear of insects.
 The phobia arises primarily from a fear of bee stings.
 Fear of bees often coincides with a fear of wasps, another stinging insect, and the two are sometimes conflated by people with bee phobias.
 A fear of bees can affect quality of life with anxiety around outdoor activities, and people with a bee phobia may experience symptoms of panic upon seeing a bee.
 Negative attitudes toward bees can also have negative effects on beekeeping and conservation efforts.
 Exposure therapy is an effective treatment for fear of bees and other specific phobias.
 Fear of bees may also occur in people who risk life-threatening reactions to stings, but this is considered a rational fear instead of a phobia.

 Description

 The fear of bees is called apiophobia, apiphobia, or melissophobia.
-The api- prefix comes from apis, the Latin word for 'bee', and the melisso- prefix comes from μέλισσᾰ mélissa, the Greek word for 'bee'.
-The -phobia suffix comes from φόβος phóbos, the Greek word for 'fear'.
+The api- prefix comes from apis, the Latin word for 'bee', and the melisso- prefix comes from μέλισσᾰ mélissa, the Greek word for 'bee' or 'honeybee'.
+The -phobia suffix comes from φόβος phóbos, the Ancient Greek word for 'fear'.

 Bee phobias are diagnosed as animal-type specific phobia by the DSM-5, and they are related to entomophobia, a broader fear of insects.
 It is especially related to the fear of wasps, and the two are often comorbid.
 Bees are generally more well-liked than wasps by the public, in part because bees are more widely recognized as pollinators.
 Black-and-yellow striped bees are the most well known in public consciousness, which can cause conflation between bees and wasps.
 As wasps are more aggressive than bees, this conflation has a negative effect on public perception of bees.